-PROVIDING SUPPORT THROUGH THE TOUGH TIMES.
+3. PROVIDes SUPPORT THROUGH THE TOUGH TIMES

 No matter what career a person chooses, he or she will be faced with moments of doubt, of wondering whether this professional path was the right choice.
 For funeral service professionals, those moments come with the added strain of emotionally charged situations, long hours and missed time with your own loved ones.

 During periods of doubt, the perspective of a person who understands the challenges can make all the difference.
-Experienced funeral professionals know what it takes to get through difficult services and have expertise to share with newer colleagues.
+Experienced funeral professionals know what it takes to get through difficult services and have the expertise to share with newer colleagues.
 Both the mentee and mentor can benefit from the opportunity to talk through their tough experiences.

 Beyond encouraging an ongoing passion for the profession, mentors can help mentees with the practical requirements of funeral service.
 Think about the things you wish you had known when you started your career and share those with your mentee.
 Whenever you’re able to pass along your knowledge, take advantage of the opportunity to help a newer professional expand theirs.

 The funeral service profession requires an ever-expanding range of skills, and experienced funeral professionals can offer their advice on which programs and continuing education opportunities have been particularly valuable.
 You can also help them identify the resources that have been helpful as you continue to grow your abilities.